 While the upfront cost appears higher, packages reduce on-trail cash handling and unexpected logistics decisions.
 They also simplify emergency coordination if weather or health issues arise.

-For travelers seeking predictability, structured support, and smoother logistics, a local agency package provides clarity in both budgeting and organization.
+For travelers seeking predictability, structured support, and clearer logistics, a local agency package provides more control over both budgeting and on-trail organization.

 Langtang Valley Trek Cost by Itinerary Length